dave-burke/photo-management/README.md

 	import-photos.sh -s /home/user/Downloads/photos -t /tmp/unsorted-photos

+### Testing

+Run `test/test-import-photos.sh` to test the import script.
+View the contents of `test/test-data` to see what happened.

 ## sort-photos.sh

 Uses `feh` to allow the user to select photos to keep, then plays each video file in `vlc` and prompts the user to keep or discard it.
 Finally, this script sorts all "selected" media into folders by year and month.
 Folder names are in the format "yyyy-mm".